Il diritto di contare

 Glenn is shown just prior to launch standing on an open platform preparing to enter the spacecraft. [...]
 D

-When Stafford is talking about the critical GO/NO GO calculations, he mentions either coming in to [...]
+When Stafford is talking about the critical GO/NO GO calculations, he mentions either coming in to s [...]
 D

 A TV news reporter interrupts the missile launch program to offer "breaking news".
 These were known [...]
 D